algbio/panvc-founders/README.md

 ### Generating indices with PanVC

 We provide pregenerated indices for each experiment.
 In case you would like to prepare the index yourself, please follow these steps.
 The subdirectories in this repository also contain sample scripts for generating the indices.
-In general, PanVC’s indexing input consists of a directory with two files: `chr_list.txt` and `pangenome1.a2m`.
-The index consists of various files that `panvc_index` places in a given directory.

  1. Download the compressed founder sequences for the experiment in question.
-One sequence file corresponds to one index.
+In all our experiments, one sequence file corresponds to one index.
  2. Decompress the file with e.g. `pbzip2` or `bzip2`.
-3. Create a directory for the index in question.
-4. Move the decompressed A2M file to the new directory and rename it `pangenome1.a2m`.
-5. Create a text file called `chr_list.txt` alongside the A2M file.
-The contents of the file should be the number `1` followed by a newline.
+ 3. Run `python3 generate_snakemake_config_for_index.py`
+ 4. Run Snakemake with `Snakefile.index`.

-6. Run `panvc_index`.
-Please see [PanVC’s README](https://gitlab.com/dvalenzu/PanVC/-/blob/PanVC-2.0-rc-tsnorri/README.md) for details.
-The read length parameter should be set to a value greater than the read length used in the experiment in question.
+Please see [README from the sample workflow](https://github.com/algbio/panvc-sample-workflow/blob/master/README.md#preparing-an-index) for more detailed instructions.
+The read length parameter should be set to a value greater than the read length used in the experiment in question (e.g. 105).
 For the maximum edit distance, we used the value 10.

 ---